UI

 ✅ Opportunity: Integrate map and itinerary; enable clickable or filterable daily views.

-They want clarity on what’s included, who it’s for (teachers vs. students), and how it connects to pricing.
+Users want clarity on what’s included, who it’s for (teachers vs. students), and how it connects to pricing.

 ✅ Opportunity: Create a detailed, structured inclusions section with expandable details and clear pricing context.